darkblackorganization/BlueMarkdown/Cybersecurity/Web-Security/SQL.md

-# Sql injection cheat sheets (can be found also [here](https://portswigger.net/web-security/sql-injection/cheat-sheet))
-This [SQL injection](https://portswigger.net/web-security/sql-injection) cheat sheet contains examples of useful syntax that you can use to perform a variety of tasks that often arise when performing SQL injection attacks.

-#
-#

-- ***Feel free to open Issue and suggest me cheatsheets to add or fix mistakes i made***
-#
-#

 ## How to detect SQL injection
 *SQL injection can be detected manually by using a systematic set of tests against every entry point in the application.
 This typically involves:*
 -  Submitting the single quote character ``'`` and looking for errors or other anomalies.